GameFoundry/bsf/Documentation/Manuals/Native/meshes.md

 You can access various mesh properties by calling @ref bs::Mesh::getProperties() "Mesh::getProperties()" which will return an instance of @ref bs::MeshProperties "MeshProperties" which contains information such as mesh bounds, number of indices/vertices and sub-meshes.

 # Reading/writing {#meshes_c}
-To read and write from/to the mesh use the @ref bs::Mesh::readSubresource "Mesh::readSubresource" and @ref bs::Mesh::writeSubresource "Mesh::writeSubresource" methods.
-These expect an index of a sub-resource to read/write to, and a @ref bs::MeshData "MeshData" object.
+To read and write from/to the mesh use the @ref bs::Mesh::readData "Mesh::readData" and @ref bs::Mesh::writeData "Mesh::writeData" methods.
+These expect a @ref bs::MeshData "MeshData" object as input.

-The sub-resource index for a mesh is currently ignored and should be always left as zero.

 @ref bs::MeshData "MeshData" object is just a container for a set of vertices and indices.
-You can create one manually or use @ref bs::Mesh::allocateSubresourceBuffer "Mesh::allocateSubresourceBuffer" to create the object of valid size and format for the specified mesh.
+You can create one manually or use @ref bs::Mesh::allocBuffer "Mesh::allocBuffer" to create the object of valid size and format for the specified mesh.
 When reading from the mesh the buffer will be filled with vertices/indices from the mesh, and when writing you are expected to populate the object.

+Be aware that read and write operations are asynchronous and you must follow the rules for @ref asyncMethod "asynchronous methods".

 ## MeshData {#meshes_c_a}
 You can create @ref bs::MeshData "MeshData" manually by calling @ref bs::MeshData::create "MeshData::create" and providing it with vertex description, index type and number of vertices and indices.
 You must ensure that the formats and sizes matches the mesh this will be used on.